yeti/manticore-django/README.md

 ### deploy/vagrant_settings.py

-TODO: document the fab command that creates this file

 This is a copy of `local_settings.py` that will be pushed to the Vagrant instance.
 The configuration for this file is:

         DATABASES = {